 As part of its ongoing evaluation of our compensation practices and in response to feedback we heard from stockholders during our prior outreach efforts, the Compensation Committee has made a number of meaningful changes to our compensation program and the corporate scorecard ("Corporate Scorecard") used to evaluate performance since the compensation program was first implemented in 2016.
 Those changes included ensuring that a substantial portion of our NEOs' total target compensation is allocated to long-term equity, simplifying the annual Corporate Scorecard to increase reliance on financial performance and better align to our strategic objectives, and improving disclosure to provide greater context for our compensation programs.
-In 2022, each of our NEOs received at least 40% of their target compensation in the form of LTI awards, and 67% of the target value of our NEOs' annual LTI awards granted in 2022 vest based on company performance over a three-year period.
+The Compensation Committee's continuing review of our pay practices resulted in further adjustments to components of pay among the elements of our compensation package to NEOs in 2023.
+These adjustments are discussed in greater detail in the "Summary of Recent Compensation Changes" section on page 26.
+Following these adjustments, our compensation program continues to be heavily weighted towards performance, with a meaningful percentage of each NEO's compensation in the form of LTI awards based on company performance over a three-year period.
+At our 2023 Annual Meeting, 94% of our stockholders present or represented at the annual meeting and entitled to vote on the matter supported our advisory resolution on executive compensation.

 Proxy Summary i

 Board and Governance Matters 1

 Board Leadership Structure 1

 Corporate Governance 2

 Committees of the Board of Directors 3

 Board and Committee Meetings 4

 Director Nomination Process 4

 Board Membership Criteria 4

 Oversight of Strategy and Key Risks 5

 ESG and Corporate Responsibility 7

 Director Compensation 7

 Stock Ownership Guidelines 8

 Director Resignation Policy 9

 Certain Transactions with Related Persons 9

 Compensation Committee Interlocks and Insider Participation 10

 Proposal 1: Election of Directors 11

 Summary of our Board's Industry and Functional Expertise 11

 Director Nominee Biographies and Qualifications 11

 Conclusion and Recommendation; Vote Required 15

 Proposal 2: Advisory Resolution to Approve Executive Compensation 16

 General Information 16

 Conclusion and Recommendation; Vote Required 16

-Proposal 3: Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation 17

-General Information 17

-Conclusion and Recommendation; Vote Required 17

-Proposal 4: Ratification of Appointment of Independent Public Accountant 18

-Independent Public Accountant's Fees 18

-Pre-Approval Policy 18

-Conclusion and Recommendation; Vote Required 19

-Report of the Audit Committee 20

-Proposal 5: Approval of Amendments to Our Amended and Restated Certificate of Incorporation Eliminating Supermajority Voting

-Requirements 21

-General Information 21

-Proposal 5A: Amendment to Eliminate the Supermajority Voting Standard for Certain Amendments to Our Certificate of Incorporation 21

-Proposal 5B: Amendment to Eliminate the Supermajority Voting Standard for Amendments to Our Bylaws 21

-Proposal 5C: Amendment to Eliminate the Supermajority Voting Standard for Removal of Directors 22

-Conclusion and Recommendation; Vote Required 22

-Executive Officers of Registrant 23

-Executive Officer Biographies 23

-Executive Compensation 25

-Compensation Discussion and Analysis 25

-2022 Named Executive Officers 25

-Executive Summary 25

-Business Overview 25

-Our Business in the Context of Our Broader Industry 25

-2022 Year in Review 27

-Compensation Philosophy and Objectives 28

-Stockholder Engagement 29

-Compensation Governance Practices 31

-Compensation Program In Detail 32

-Compensation Program Elements 32

-Corporate Scorecard for Calculating Annual Bonus 33

-Equity Incentive Compensation 37

-Compensation Decision Process 39

-Other Compensation Policies and Practices 42

-Report of the Compensation and Corporate Governance Committee 44

-2022 Summary Compensation Table 44

-Grants of Plan-Based Awards in Fiscal Year 2022 46

-Outstanding Equity Awards at 2022 Fiscal Year-End 47

-Option Exercises and Stock Vested for Fiscal Year 2022 48

-Severance and Change of Control Payments 48

-Pay Versus Performance 51

-CEO Compensation Pay Ratio 55

-Information Regarding Company Voting Securities 56

-Security Ownership of Management and Certain Beneficial Owners 56

-Delinquent Section 16(a) Report 57

-Questions and Answers About Stockholder Communications and Proposals 58

-Questions and Answers About the 2023 Annual Meeting and Voting 59

-Appendix I: Proposed Amended Provisions of Our Certificate of Incorporation A1-1
+Proposal 3: Ratification of Appointment of Independent Public Accountant 17

+Independent Public Accountant's Fees 17

+Pre-Approval Policy 17

+Conclusion and Recommendation; Vote Required 18

+Report of the Audit Committee 19

+Executive Officers of Registrant 20

+Executive Officer Biographies 20

+Executive Compensation 22

+Compensation Discussion and Analysis 22

+2023 Named Executive Officers 22

+Executive Summary 22

+Business Overview 22

+2023 Performance Highlights 23

+Compensation Philosophy and Objectives 24

+Stockholder Engagement 25

+Summary of Recent Compensation Changes 26

+Compensation Governance Practices 27

+Compensation Program In Detail 27

+Compensation Program Elements 28

+Corporate Scorecard for Calculating Annual Bonus 29

+Equity Incentive Compensation 33

+Compensation Decision Process 35

+Other Compensation Policies and Practices 38

+Report of the Compensation and Corporate Governance Committee 39

+2023 Summary Compensation Table 39

+Grants of Plan-Based Awards in Fiscal Year 2023 41

+Outstanding Equity Awards at 2023 Fiscal Year-End 42

+Option Exercises and Stock Vested for Fiscal Year 2023 43

+Severance and Change of Control Payments 43

+Pay Versus Performance 46

+CEO Compensation Pay Ratio 50

+Information Regarding Company Voting Securities 51

+Security Ownership of Management and Certain Beneficial Owners 51

+Questions and Answers About Stockholder Communications and Proposals 52

+Questions and Answers About the 2024 Annual Meeting and Voting 53